Please note, Friends of President Reagan's Chicago Home dissolved the corporation in 2016.

 South Side of Chicago: Great President Gets Short Shrift

-Save the Chicago home of Ronald Reagan
+Save the Chicago home of Ronald

 Chicago Sun-Times